can we help you

 - A wide range of choices for patients regarding treatment

 One of the most important things to remember in getting treatment is that no two individuals are the same.
-And as such, one physical intervention may not necessarily work for another.
+And as such, one medical intervention may not necessarily work for another.
 For this reason, our physicians work hard to put together an effective treatment plan for you.

 Dr Peter Landsberg